 A week of pure idleness will follow, where I will alternate walks, swimming and diving.
 Here, there is no mobile phone network, we are cut off from the rest of the world.
 And of course, no internet.
 Finally, a real holiday! 😀

-But it deserves, paradise!
-We arrive exhausted, after a long day of travel from Lake Poso.
+But you have to earn heaven!
+We arrive exhausted, after a long day's journey from Lake Poso.

 Yunus, our driver, drives us to Ampana, where we are lucky enough to arrive on a day when Sylvie is there, with the boat that she uses for shopping.
 We will take advantage of the crossing, without the need to spend the night in Ampana, without struggling to find a boat ...